 If you haven’t completed the FAFSA by its deadline or prefer to not complete it, use a parent private student loan.

-• Parent PLUS Loans: Parent PLUS Loans are a type of federal loan administered by the U.S. Department of Education.
-Because it comes from the federal government, your child will need to complete a FAFSA first.
+- Parent PLUS Loans: Parent PLUS Loans are a type of federal loan administered by the U.S. Department of Education.
+Because of this, both you and your child must submit personal and financial information by completing the FAFSA.

-• Private student loans: Private student loans, on the other hand, don’t require you to fill out the FAFSA.
+- Private student loans: Private student loans, on the other hand, don’t require you to fill out the FAFSA — you’ll just need to submit the private lender’s application.
 Just remember that your school may have to certify the cost of attendance in order to determine how much you’re eligible for.

 4. Will I need access to federal benefits?